-- 6.1.3 The reference level has been established on the average of performance in 2011-12 and 2013-14 with upper and lower control limits set 3 times the difference from the reference level for the selected years. - 6.1.4 The trend is stable following a marked reduction in burst rate in 2011-12.
+- 6.2.2 NI Water agreed with our draft determination assessment and the approach for the final determination remains broadly unchanged. - 6.2.3 The reference level has been established on the average of performance in 2011-12 and 2013-14.
+In the draft determination the upper and lower control limits were set at 3 times the difference from the reference level for the selected years.
+For the final determination this was changed to 2 times the difference to account for the revised 2013-14 out-turn which indicates further improvement.

+6.2.4 The trend is stable following a marked reduction in burst rate in 2011-12.
 Current levels of performance are comparable to the best performing water service providers in England & Wales, consistent with the relatively young age profile of water mains in Northern Ireland.